AVSimulation/SCANeR-Quick-Starts/Pages/HT_Configure_driver_input/Configure_Driver_Input.md

 ### HOW TO?
 Configure drinver's input

 SCANeR can be deployed on many different platforms (workstation, driving simulator, cloud, etc.).
 SCANeR can be used with autonomous driving as well as with a human driver in the loop.
-Having an accurate acquisition of the driver's input is very important in order to have a more immersive experience.
+Having an accurate acquisition of the driver's input is very important in order to have a more immersive driving experience.

 This guide explains how to configure driver's input in SCANeR studio.